 The best builders have plenty of experience constructing new houses, have a long history in the area and truly enjoy creating comfortable, attractive homes that will stand the test of time.

-Have you been looking for ideal place to build your new home?
-Country Classics offers several new home communities throughout the Central New Jersey area.
-One of them is bound to be perfect for you.
+Have you been looking for the right team to build your new home?
+Country Classics has been constructing award-winning homes since 1988 and would be happy to help you build yours.
 Take a look at the communities on our website, and let us know when you’re ready to schedule a tour.